Persistence of vision: Light painting

 The effect has occasionally been applied in the arts by writing or drawing with a light source recorded by a camera with a long exposure time.

-This concept has been further developed into media with computer-controlled moving light sources (nowadays mostly LED light), known as S.W.I.M.
+This technique has been further developed into media with computer-controlled moving light sources (typically LED light), known as S.W.I.M.
 (Sequential Wave Imprinting Machine).
 However, like video and television, the technology actually gets rid of the visual trail of fast-moving lights by presenting a stroboscopic sequence of very short visual cues (resulting in a sharp image, still or animated).

 Color-top / Newton disc

-Colors on spinning tops or rotating wheels mix together if the motion is too fast to register the details.
+Colors on spinning tops or rotating wheels mix if the motion is too fast to register the details.
 A colored dot then appears as a circle and one line can make the whole surface appear in one uniform hue.

 The Newton disc optically mixes wedges of Isaac Newton's primary colors into one (off-)white surface when it spins fast.

 Thaumatrope

-In April 1825 the first Thaumatrope was published by W. Phillips (in anonymous association with John Ayrton Paris).
-The fact that the pictures on either side of the twirling disc seem to blend together into one image has often falsely been presented as an illustration of the effect of persistence of vision (the fusion instead depends on stroboscopic interruptions and the compatibility of the mental impressions of the two alternating pictures).

-The differences between impressions of quick alternations of two figures –depending on tachistoscope frequencies, distance between the figures, and/or variance in shapes– was studied by Max Wertheimer in 1912.
-These experiments inspired the theories of Gestalt psychology.
+In April 1825, the first set of the Thaumatrope was published by W. Phillips (in anonymous association with John Ayrton Paris).
+The fact that the pictures on either side of the twirling disc are seen as a combined or superposed single image has traditionally been presented as an illustration of retinal persistence.
+Given the common association with motion streaks of whirled around burning coals or sticks, the principle would sooner be expected to render the fast-moving pictures as unrecognizably smeared across the retina, but this is prevented by the brief visibility of each side.
+Just like the last frame of one shot in a movie and the next frame of an entirely different shot are clearly perceived as separate images, the alternating pictures of the thaumatrope don't just appear superposed if the depicted figures aren't mentally compatible.
+Informational persistence would be the more likely cause, and the effect depends on principles of Gestalt psychology, inspired by study of the differences between impressions of quick alternations of two figures –depending on tachistoscope frequencies, distance between the figures, and/or variance in shapes– as studied by Max Wertheimer in 1912.